girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 ### Git and Bash
-Git and Bash are fairly different things but windows version of `git` comes with configured with bash shell.
+Git and Bash are fairly different things but windows version of `git` comes preconfigured with bash shell.
 This is why you can even execute the bash commands there.
 But you can not perform low level tasks with git-bash in windows.
 Lets just understand the difference in between them one by one and how they create a development workflow together.

 ####  What is Git
 - Git is an free and open sources version control command line tool which can manage the commits and branches of your source code.
 - Git can also push your codes to remote server .
 Where you can handle your codes , commits ,  and branches remotely using just Git on your local machine.
 - Using Git you can even shift to different branches and commits and even tracks all the commit logs.
 - Git gives and easy and flexible environment way to records , logs all of your codes.